 Using Carnegie Mellon’s expertise in integrated systems, problem-solving rigor, and an understanding of the intersection of energy and public policy, the work of the institute will concentrate on energy efficiencies and reliability, as well as smart operations, materials and processes.

 The institute’s inaugural director is M. Granger Morgan, Lord Professor of Engineering and head of CMU’s department of engineering and public policy.
-Andrew J. Gellman, chemical engineering department head and Lord Professor, will serve as co-director.
+Andrew J. Gellman, Lord Professor, will serve as co-director.

 The Wilton E. Scott Institute for Energy Innovation is focused on developing and demonstrating the technologies, systems and policies needed to make the transition to a sustainable energy future.